 - ❌ Text hidden behind a paywall

-Tip: You can configure all the metadata in StoryChief and publish without having to go into your CMS.
+Tip: You can configure all the metadata of your blog content in StoryChief and publish without having to go into your CMS.

 Quality is the most important element of on-page SEO.
 Google wants you to put quality over all else, which means you should write in a clear, digestible way, and never sacrifice the quality of your writing just to fit in a keyword.
 Avoid unnecessary jargon, keep the grammar neat and tidy, and write in a conversational way to achieve SEO success.